raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 An immobile, invisible, cube-shaped prison composed of magical force springs into existence around an area you choose within range.
 The prison can be a cage or a solid box, as you choose.

-A prison in the shape of a cage can be up to 6m on a side and is made from 1/2-inch diameter bars spaced 1/2 inch apart.
+A prison in the shape of a cage can be up to 6m on a side and is made from 1cm diameter bars spaced 1cm apart.

 A prison in the shape of a box can be up to 3m on a side, creating a solid barrier that prevents any matter from passing through it and blocking any spells cast into or out from the area.